-23.1 It is common for the person seeing the alleged conduct to be a member of the protest committee already.
+On occasions a member of the protest committee may have seen the alleged conduct. already.
 This can lead to the question of whether the person should sit on the protest committee dealing with the rule 69 report.

-- There is no conflict or requirement to stand down if the protest committee was already established, and with that person as a member of it, at the time of the alleged misconduct. - 23.3 However, when the protest committee remains properly constituted (with at least three people) without that person being a member, it is preferable for that member to stand down for the hearing. - 23.4 If that person happens to be the chairman, it may be appropriate to hand over the chair, even if the person remains on the protest committee.
+- 23.2 There is no conflict or requirement for a member of the protest committee to stand down simply because they saw the alleged conduct if the protest committee was already established, and with that person as a member of it, at the time of the alleged misconduct.
+The protest committee member must still comply with rule 63.6(b) and disclose their status as a potential witness. - 23.3 However, when the protest committee remains properly constituted (with at least three people) without that person being a member, it is preferable for that member to stand down for the hearing. - 23.4 If that person happens to be the chair, it may be appropriate to hand over the chair, even if the person remains on the protest committee.
 This would be especially appropriate if the behaviour being investigated was directed at the protest committee member concerned.
 In addition, if a new protest committee has to be set up, any person to be called as a witness should not be a member of the committee. - 23.5 If the right of appeal has been denied, then it is important that the committee remains properly constituted.